supersam300/gemini-hackathoinf/MONGODB_EXPORT.md

 ## Overview

 SimuIDE uses a MongoDB Atlas cluster to persist circuits.
-When you click **💾 Save** in the header, the app serializes:
+When you click **Save** in the header, the app serializes:
 - All canvas components (type, label, x/y position, handles)
 - All wire connections between components
 - The code from the IDE editor (including the language setting)

-When you click **📂 Load**, a dialog lists all saved circuits — click one to restore the full canvas and code.
+When you click **Load**, a dialog lists all saved circuits — click one to restore the full canvas and code.

 ---